nickyiliwang0000/h/applied-javascript/class-based-programming.md

 ```

 ## Classes and extends
-One major benefit that classes have over constructor functions is that they can be _extended_.
+One major benefit that classes have is that they can be _extended_.
 What does this mean?
 Let's imagine for a second that in the game you're making, your raccoon can choose to be either a warrior, mage, or sandwich artist.
-Depending on which option they choose, the raccoon gains certain benefits.
+Depending on which one they choose, the raccoon gains certain benefits.

 Using the `extends` keyword, we can extend our `Character` class into a new `SandwichArtist` class, like this: